 Pursuant to Section 403(b) of the Internal Revenue Code, the Organization contributes to a tax- sheltered annuity plan (the "Plan") for qualifying employees.
-The Organization made no employer contributions to the Plan during the years ended June 30, 2023.
+The Organization made no employer contributions to the Plan during the year ended June 30, 2024.